Do citronella candles work blog. Natural insect repellent alternatives

 Do Citronella Candles Work?

-Do citronella candles actually keep mosquitoes away?
+Do citronella candles keep bugs away?

-No - According to a 2017 study published in Journal of Insect Science [1] They conducted a series of controlled tests with 11 different retail products including wearable devices, sprays and a citronella candle.
-Of the products tested, the most effective natural repellent was a spray containing 30% PMD (Oil of lemon eucalyptus) It produced equally strong reductions in attraction as the spray containing 98% DEET.
+According to one study published in 2017 in the Journal of Insect Science [1] they say no. They conducted a series of controlled tests with 11 different retail products including wearable devices, sprays and one citronella candle.

-However, there's little detail regarding the product specification of the citronella candle tested, other than stating it contained 3% Citronella oil.
-It would be impossible to draw any conclusions based on only one candle being tested.
+There's little detail regarding the specification of the citronella candle used, other than stating it contained 3% Citronella oil.

-In the case of supermarket citronella candles, they are often mass-produced abroad, using cheap ingredients with unscented cores to keep the price lower.
-I’ve seen numerous social media posts from pro-candle makers showing products for sale in UK budget homeware stores that don’t have a CLP label (The mandatory info for hazardous contents) This either means the fragrance strength is so low, it doesn’t trigger the requirement to have a label.
-In which case you probably won't smell much, or worse, it’s non-compliant with UK regulations and it’s anyone's guess what it contains.
+One clue to the strength of your candle is looking for a CLP label on the base (The mandatory info for hazardous contents) If you don't have one, this either means the Citronella strength is so low, that it doesn’t trigger the requirement to have a label, or it’s non-compliant with UK regulations and it’s anyone's guess what it contains.

-Many shop-bought citronella candles will leave you underwhelmed due to the lack of scent, let alone contain enough citronella to repel mosquitoes.
-What a waste of your hard earned money!
-If you want a well-made, safe citronella candle then buy from a reputable professional chandler in your local area.
+Many shop-bought citronella candles will leave you underwhelmed due to the lack of scent, let alone contain enough citronella to effectively work against mosquitoes.

 What repels mosquitoes better than citronella?